What Are Medicare Supplement Insurance Plans in South Dakota?

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.

 South Dakota residents looking for a Medicare Supplement Insurance plan need to first look at their specific coverage needs to determine what Medigap plan they might want to consider.

 What Are the Most Popular Medicare Supplement Insurance Plans in South Dakota?

-As reported by AHIP, among those who selected a Medigap policy, three-fourths (74.7%) choose Plan F while 18.8% are enrolled in Plan G. Below is the breakdown of the number of South Dakota enrollees by Medigap plan type.
+As reported by AHIP, 74,489 South Dakota beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of South Dakota enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that a South Dakota Medicare Supplement Insurance plan does not include prescription drug coverage.
 However, you can buy an additional Medicare Prescription Drug plan to help you with prescription drug costs or you may want to consider a Medicare Advantage plan, which typically includes prescription drug coverage and may also include other benefits, such as dental, vision, hearing and gym memberships.